 What are the distinguishing features of Chronos w.r.t. other WCET analysis tools and prototypes?
 We note that Chronos captures the timing effects of complex micro-architectural features such as out-of-order pipelines and dynamic branch prediction.
 One pragmatic issue is whether one needs to model the timing effects of such complex micro-architectural features for obtaining reasonable WCET estimates.
-We observe that current high-performance processors employ out-of-order execution engines to mask latencies due to pipeline stalls; these stalls may happen due to data dependency, resource contentions, cache misses, branch mispredictions, etc. In the embedded domain, many recent processors employ out-of-order pipelines and other complex features; examples include Motorola MPC 7410, PowerPC 755, PowerPC 440GP, AMD-K6 E and NEC VR5500 MIPS.
+We observe that current high-performance processors employ out-of-order execution engines to mask latencies due to pipeline stalls; these stalls may happen due to data dependency, resource contentions, cache misses, branch mispredictions, etc. In the embedded domain, many recent processors employ out-of-order pipelines and other complex features; examples include Motorola MPC 7410, PowerPC 755, PowerPC 440GP, AMD-K6 E and NEC VR5500 MIPS (nominated for "Best High-Performance Embedded Processor of 2001" by the Microprocessor Report magazine).